USGS-R/hierarchical-data-release-template/README.md

 * Remake.yml
 The purpose of the remake yaml file assembles are relevant targets and uploads  to Science Base (much like a `_targets.R` file in a targets pipeline).
 Unlike the flat structure,  data munging, manipulation, and file writing happens in the child item yml in the hierarchical data release repo structure.
-However, additional processing can also happen in the remake file in addition to the ScienceBase uploads.
+However, additional processing can also happen in the remake file in addition to the Science Base uploads.

 * Two ways to push to Science Base: